CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 That's a lot of alternating!

-There are four things to challenge -- one at a time: Length, starting speed, top speed, and final speed.
-Rotate through them, so one is challenging and the rest are comfortable.
-Each challenge speed is 10wpm faster than the comfortable speed.
-Challenge length is 30s longer than comfortable.

 Now add one more thing: Sometimes double the challenge -- increase the speed by 20 or even 30wpm, or the duration by a full minute, and see what happens.
 You might surprise yourself!
 Even if you realize it's not doable, continue the dictation, getting down at least something for each word. if you fall too far behind, finish your current sentence, skip a few sentences, and pick it up again.